 The high school equivalency exam provides adults who did not complete high school the opportunity to certify their academic knowledge and skills.

 A high school diploma or Certificate of High School Equivalency is required for many entry-level jobs.
 In many cases, it’s also the prerequisite for advancement in employment, occupational training, and post-secondary education.

 Texas consistently ranks as one of the highest states in the nation for adults who lack a high school diploma (American Council on Education).
 Staff and volunteers in community and faith-based high school equivalency preparation programs work hard to help adults prepare for the exam, but many adult students struggle to pay the test fee.
-The cost to take the high school equivalency exam in Texas ranges from $125 to $145 per student, depending on which exam and in which format (paper-based, computer-based, or online/remote proctored) the student chooses.
+The cost to take the high school equivalency exam in Texas ranges from $128.75 to $166.25 per student, depending on which exam and in which format (paper-based, computer-based, or online/remote proctored) the student chooses.
 You can help an adult student take this important step by contributing to our assistance fund for low income students who are ready to take the high school equivalency exam.

 Almost all students need individual help and additional practice in order to successfully prepare for the high school equivalency exam.
 However, not every program is able to serve students on such an individualized basis because of the shortage of instructors.
 More volunteers are needed to help these students and more high school equivalency preparation classes are needed.
 Prior teaching experience is not required to help in an HSE program.
 You can help a student accomplish this important goal by becoming a volunteer in a local program.

 Taking the high school equivalency test in Spanish allows Spanish-speaking adults with limited English skills to advance more quickly toward their educational and professional goals.
 Obtaining a Certificate of High School Equivalency allows Spanish-speaking students to enroll in higher education courses, attend English language classes at a community college, and/or obtain a more secure job.